MedicalEnvironment/wdl_workflow/README.md

 Your contributions are valued!
 Please open issues or submit pull requests to enhance this workflow.

-In case of any questions/concerns my email address: akbaba@rsu.lv
+In case of any questions/concerns my email address akbaba@rsu.lv and Head of the Bioinformatics group **Baiba Vilne** baiba.vilne@rsu.lv

 Happy QC-ing! 🎉